 a National Natural Landmark for its brilliant panorama of mountain-building processes and glacier carved

-A view from north shore of Lake Tahoe.
+Amazing view in the afternoon from eastern shore of the sun-splashed Lake Tahoe.

 Magnificent Tufa towers, Mono's Magnificent Monuments, on South Tufa grove at south shore of Mono Lake.

 Tufa is essentially common limestone.
 What is uncommon about this limestone is the way it forms.
 Typically,

 underwater hot springs rich in super-saturated calcium mix with cool lake water rich in carbonates (the stuff in